Great Self Massages and Exercises to Relieve Sciatica Pain

 - Keep this position for one minute or as long as you can.

-- Assume a fetal position and rest for a while before standing up.
+- Assume the fetal position and rest for a while before standing up.

 This exercise stretches the piriformis muscle as well as your thighs.

 - Lie on your back.